dmuth/anthrocon-reg/README.md

 - Furry Connection North 2011
 - Furry Connection North 2012

-To date, this software is responsible for approximately **$800,000 in convention revenue**.
+To date, this software is responsible for over **$1 Million in convention revenue**.

 More Tools